CSC207-UofT/course-project-haunted-pyramid/res/Phase2/accessibility.md

 - In the settings menu, there are a variety of options that can be quickly toggled such as procrastinate - this may not be obvious to a user, and clarification / a popup may be created to help guide a user through setting their autoscheduling preferences in the future
+- We will add more intuitive basic options for recursive settings on events for ease of use, but will keep our more flexible recursive UI for users who want to be able to more fully customize their schedule

 4. Perceptible Information
 - It is currently difficult to see and read the words or figure out the lengths of events